GauravSingh9356/Spam-Ham-Detection-Assignment-1/readme.md

+## Assignment -1 Machine Learning

 **Author: Gaurav Singh**

 **Roll no: CSE/19031/458**

 **Reg no: 458**

-**Steps to Run:**

 **Processes:**

 ```
-	Importing Libraries.
+	* Importing Libraries.
-	Removal of NaN datas.
+	* Removal of NaN datas.
-	Datatype conversion of target column to int64 instead of float64.
+	* Datatype conversion of target column to int64 instead of float64.
-	Conversion of textual data to numerical data in vectorized matrix form.
+	* Conversion of textual data to numerical data in vectorized matrix form.
-	Data train test split.
+	* Data train test split.
-	Training the Model.
+	* Training the Model.
-	Testing the Model
+	* Testing the Model

 ```

+**Steps to Run:**

     1. Upload the .ipynb file and the provided dataset to the root directory of Jupyter notebook and the just run all the cells.